McGill-ECSE321-Fall2024/project-group-6/README.md

 Our web application must support the scenarios described for every stakeholder.
 All functionality of the system needs to be accessible via the web frontend for respective stakeholders.

+Table 1 : Roles of each team member : <br/>
 | **Name**    | **Role**                                            | **Number of Hours** |
 |-------------|-----------------------------------------------------|---------------------|
 | Laurence    | Creating the README file                            | 2                   |